maltewassermann/config-templates/README.md

-# Project and IDE configurations
+# Project and Editor Configurations

 __This package provides some configurations for maintaining consistent coding styles between different projects, editors and IDEs.__